Preparing to Apply

 • DAT (or CDAT) must have been taken within 3 years of the year in which admission is sought.

-The UI College of Dentistry requires applicants to submit either a minimum of one [1] committee letter/packet or three [3] individual letters of evaluation.
+A minimum of one [1] committee letter/packet or three [3] individual letters of evaluation is required.

 ADEA AADSAS allows applicants to submit one [1] committee letter and one [1] individual letter, or four [4] individual letters.